yall/node-olscrap/README.md

 Ol'scrap
 ========

-A simple node.js one line scrapping tool
+A simple one line scraping node.js module